 Stringer: I don't know.
-I mean, this is a -- seized or taken --or-- it all means the same.
+This is a -- seized or taken -- it all means the same.

-Lifton: Yeah, well, the other rolls of film that they took -- they didn't expose to light.
+Lifton: Well, the other rolls of film that they took -- they didn't expose to light.

-Stringer: Well, there wasn't any other rolls of film.
+Stringer: Well there wasn't any other rolls of film.